apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Iowa governor at center of 2024 GOP race stays neutral but leaves door open for late endorsement**
+**Musk says proposed Zuckerberg cage fight to be held at ‘epic location’ in Italy**

-You can read more about it [here](https://www.cnn.com/2023/08/12/politics/kim-reynolds-iowa-governor-republican-endorsement/index.html).
+You can read more about it [here](https://www.theguardian.com/technology/2023/aug/11/elon-musk-mark-zuckerberg-cage-fight-italy-government).

 ## Requirements
 - Python 3.8